arjunsingh27/WeatherReport/README.md

 You can also allow the application to access your current location by clicking the "Use My Location" button.
 This will retrieve the weather information for your current whereabouts.
 Contributing

-If you would like to contribute to the Weather Report application, please follow the guidelines below:
+<h3>If you would like to contribute to the Weather Report application, please follow the guidelines below.</h3>

 Fork the repository and create a new branch for your contribution.
 Make your changes and test thoroughly.